Timeline extended for launch of Wilson Library facilities work.

 expand/collapse Expand/collapse Scope and Content

-The collection documents Philip Henry Pitts, a white cotton plantation owner and enslaver in Union Town (now Uniontown), Perry County, Ala.
-Included are manuscript volumes, with typed transcriptions, containing accounts and diary entries by Philip Henry Pitts; letters written to and from members of the Pitts family; and miscellaneous papers.
-The volumes document financial dealings in the cotton trade and in both the Alabama and Mississippi Railroad and Selma and Meridian Railroad, loans and debts, household expenditure for his Rurill Hill Plantation, and expenses, including medical care, relating to people enslaved by him.
-Other information about enslaved people includes births and deaths, hiring out, and enfranchisement and hiring of freed people after the American Civil War ended.
-There are also entries that describe enslaved people who self-emancipated by running away and a case of enslaved people who allegedly murdered their enslaver.
-Other topics include planting and livestock, the weather, folk medicine, anti-Semitism, Radical Republicans, and politics, business, crimes, and social news in Perry County.
+This collection documents Philip Henry Pitts, a white plantation owner and enslaver in Union Town (now Uniontown), Perry County, Alabama, who mostly dealt in cotton.
+Included are handwritten manuscript volumes, typed transcriptions of these volumes, letters written to and from members of the Pitts family, and miscellaneous papers.
+The manuscript volumes are in the form of account books and diaries and contain entries made by Pitts about the people he enslaved; his financial dealings in the cotton trade and with both the Alabama and Mississippi Railroad and Selma and Meridian Railroad; and records of loans and debts, household expenditures for both Rurill Hill and Kings Plantations, and expenses, including medical care, for his family and sometimes the people enslaved by him.
+Other information about enslaved people includes records of births and deaths and of trafficking of their labor, skills, and knowledge through sale and hiring out in the vicinity.
+There are also reports of self-emancipation through running away and of the murder of an enslaver, allegedly by enslaved people.
+Pitt also discussed freed people, especially their enfranchisement and employment after the American Civil War.
+Other topics include planting, livestock, the weather, folk medicine, anti-Semitic sentiments, Radical Republicans (those who believed that newly freed people deserved the same rights and opportunities as white people), politics, business, crimes, and social news in Perry County.
 The Caldwell and Davidson families are frequently mentioned and there are anecdotes about Alexander Caldwell Davidson, Wiliam Rufus King, and Zebulon Baird Vance.
 The diaries also record the involvement of family members in the 4th Regiment, Alabama Volunteers during the American Civil War.
 The letters relate to family matters and business councerns of Pitts and of his father, Thomas D. Pitts, including the latter's involvement as an officer in the War of 1812.
 A song lyric about the Nullification Crisis of 1832 is included.

 Typed transcriptions accompany the volumes and one of the letters.
 They contain some typographical errors and omissions of text, although none of major proportions.